|Nation||United States of America (USA)|

-The launch vehicle thus imparted insufficient velocity for the probe to escape Earth’s gravity.
-An attempt to insert the spacecraft into high Earth orbit at 79,970 x 20,000 miles (128,700 × 32,200 kilometers) by using its Thiokol-built retromotor failed because internal temperatures had fallen too low for the batteries to provide adequate power.
+As a result, the launch vehicle had insufficient velocity for the probe to escape Earth’s gravity.
+An attempt to insert the spacecraft into high Earth orbit at 79,970 x 20,000 miles (128,700 × 32,200 kilometers) by using its Thiokol-built retro motor failed because internal temperatures had fallen too low for the batteries to provide adequate power.

-The probe reentered 43 hours 17 minutes after launch.
+The probe reentered Earth's atmosphere about 43 hours after launch.
 Investigators later concluded that an accelerometer had mistakenly cut off the Able stage because of an incorrect setting of a valve.